 Meet the Board

 Our organisational structure includes a Board of Trustees who keep a close eye on our services and values.
 The Board comprises of 14 members with a balance of skills and experience, from both public and private sectors.
 The majority of Board members are elected by shareholders at our Annual General Meetings.
-You can read our full Governance Framework here.
-If you have specific questions in relation to our governance, please contact firstname.lastname@example.org
+For more information, please read our Governance Framework.
+If you have specific questions in relation to our governance, please contact email@example.com.

 Mike Wood (Chair)